geosefuy/CSARCH2-Simulation-Project/README.md

 Looped blocks / addresses:
 ```
 L1,10     // syntax: loop name (should start with uppercase L),number of iterations
-1,3       // syntax: any singleton / continuous sequence
+1,3       // syntax: any number of singleton / continuous sequence
 L1        // syntax: loop name
 ```

 Nest-looped blocks / addresses
 ```
 L1,10     // syntax: loop name (should start with uppercase L),number of iterations
-1,3       // syntax: any singleton / continuous sequence
+1,3       // syntax: any number of singleton / continuous sequence
 L2, 20
 4
 5,7